ApiLogicServer/ApiLogicServer-src/internal_dev/app_landing/app_landing.md

     * Observe the project is a set of [models]() - not a huge pile of difficult-to-understtand code

 2. Docker

+    * The created project includes scripts to automate docker creation, so you can deploy anywhere

 </details>